122 Conversations: Person to Person, Art Beyond Borders

 - Petrozavodsk, Russia – May 25 – June 17, 2017 at Petrozavodsk City Exhibition Hall

 An opening event will be held in each city to celebrate the Sister Cities exhibition allowing attendees to engage and view the exhibition.
+For more info on each city and to see images from the exhibitions visit the Cities tab.
 A culmination event will be held in Duluth (2018).
 Video footage of the Skype interviews, exhibition openings, education seminars and culmination event will be taken and produce into an official video for sponsors and participants.

 Video: 122 Conversations: Person to Person, Art Beyond Borders, by Screenwriter Matthew Dressel